Neur0plasticity/ChatAssisstantDesignPattern/README.md

-Design Pattern: Task Specialized Assistants
+Design Pattern: Specialized Task Assistant

     these assistants can be used by any application as long as the application points to this.